-Our client suffered sexual abuse at the hands of his secondary school teacher, Robert Neill.
-The abuse took place at Kennett School in Thatcham.
+It took place at Kennet School in Thatcham.
 A serious case review was carried out by West Berkshire Safeguard Children Board.
+This statutory body helps to make sure organisations throughout the community look after the safety and wellbeing of children.
 This highlighted failures at the school over its handling of offences committed there between 1985 and 2015.
 It was found the school had not followed professional guidance and the local council could have acted more quickly.

-Despite our client’s young age, Robert Neill engaged in inappropriate sexualised conversations, exposed himself and sexually assaulted him.
-He was in a position of trust and authority in his employment as a teacher and he took advantage of this to abuse children in his care.
+Despite our client’s young age, Robert Neill engaged in inappropriate sexualised conversations, exposed himself and assaulted him.
+He was in a position of trust and authority in his employment and he took advantage of this to exploit children in his care.
 There were numerous incidents of abuse and inappropriate behaviour which took place on the school premises.

-In 2014, our client reported the abuse he had suffered to the Police.
+In 2014, our client reported what he had suffered to the Police.
 In early 2016, Robert Neill was tried and convicted of sexual offences against our client and other young boys.
 He was given a 21 year custodial sentence.

 Evidence was gathered regarding the teacher’s criminal conviction, which our client was able to rely on for the purposes of his claim for compensation.

-The local authority instructed solicitors who investigated the compensation claim.
-An offer of £7,000 was made by the local authority soon after.
-However, Rachel felt our client could obtain a higher award.
-After some negotiation, we were able to secure an offer of compensation totaling £15,000.
+After some further negotiation, we were able to secure an increased offer of compensation totaling £15,000.
 Our client was very pleased with this outcome and accepted the offer.

 How we can help if you have suffered sexual abuse from a teacher at school